vcaruso0923/Code-Quiz/README.md

 # Code Quiz

+## Overview
-A relatively simple quiz on basic Javascript concepts
+A relatively simple quiz to test your knowledge on basic Javascript concepts.

+## Link
 https://vcaruso0923.github.io/Code-Quiz/

-## Acceptance Criteria
+## Functionality

 Given that you are taking a code quiz:
 When you click the start button,